Miguel A. Soto-Class

 Nuria Y. Ortiz Vargas is the Associate Executive Director of CNE.
 Prior to joining CNE, she held various positions in the private, non-profit and government sectors in Puerto Rico.
 Among them, she was Associate VP of Origination & Structuring at General Electric Commercial Finance Corp., and Fund Analyst at Grupo Guayacán, Inc., a non-profit corporation specializing in private equity fund-of-funds investments.

 Nuria has a B.A. in Economics and International Relations from Tufts University and a M.Sc. in Development Management from the London School of Economics.
 She has a J.D. from the University of Puerto Rico and is a member of the Puerto Rico Bar Association.

-Nydia Suárez is the Center for a New Economy’s Senior Adviser in Communications and Public Affairs.
+Nydia Suárez is the Center for a New Economy’s Public Affairs Director.
 She graduated from the Sacred Heart University and worked as a journalist for El Nuevo Día.
 She was Vice President of a consulting company of public opinion research and, since the 1980’s, she has presided her own Communications firm, working with organizations of social responsibility.
 She is the author of a book on social and political satire, and Master Coach in Neurolinguistic Programming.

 Senior Program Director